aitomarabdeljalil/TokenizeArt/documentation/documentation.md

 - **Ownership**: The `Ownable` contract allows the owner to transfer ownership or renounce it, but no owner-specific functions are currently implemented.

 ## Bonus Part
-- **Beautiful NFT**: SVG-based, includes "42", styled in the DApp UI.
 - **Graphical Interface**: `code/website/index.html` lets users input data and mint via a browser.

 ## Future Improvements